allenai/specter/README.md

 ## 2- Through this repo

+**Errata for paper**: In the paper we mentioned that we take the representation corresponding to the `[CLS]` token as the aggregate representation of the sequence.
+However, in the AllenNLP v0.9 implementation of BERT embedder, each token representation is a [scalar mix](https://github.com/allenai/allennlp/blob/542ce5d9137840e8197ef5781cd12f02f1c86f79/allennlp/modules/scalar_mix.py#L10) of all layer representations.
+To get aggregate representation of the input in a single vector, average pooling is used.
+Therefore, the original SPECTER model uses scalar mixing of layers and average pooling to embed a given document as opposed to taking the final layer represenation of the `[CLS]` token.
+The Huggingface model above uses final layer represnation of `[CLS]`.
+In paractice this doesn't impact the results and both models perform comparably.

 1 - Clone the repo and download the pretrained model and supporting files:

 ### Download